 I saved one older man from drowning in the hot tub when I was the pool operator for the YMCA.
 I also assisted a lifeguard in saving an unconscious 5 year old who was accidentally kicked in the head.
 He was floating face-down about 2 feet below the surface.
 I take pool safety very seriously.

 Absolutely nothing beats the watchful eye of a responsible parent or guardian.
 Proactive parenting/supervising is the most important part of preventing child drowning.
 When your're using the pool, being a responsible parent/supervisor means sitting by the pool and giving your full attention to activity around you.
 This means no reading or texting.
 Watch the pool and your swimmers.

 Let's face it.
 We have cameras and security systems all over the place.
 Our cars have locks.
 Our homes have lights and security devices.
 Some windows have alarms.
 Our computers have passwords.
 We even have little useless locks on our suitcases.
 Why then wouldn't we want some type of alarm system for our pools?
 It just makes sense, doesn't it?
 And every single world-wide pool related accidents is completely preventable.

 There are several alarms from which to choose.
 This section will cover what is known as "layers of protection" which encompasses both alarms and other protective devices.

 These are magnetically triggered alarm sounds when the window or door is opened.
 Many times they emit sounds up to 120 decibels.
 The alarm sensors are placed on left or right side of of the door.
-Some include a chime setting to give you options for the alarm sound you want.
+Some door alarms include a chime setting to give you options for the alarm sound you want.

 High Locks On Doors and Windows Leading To The Pool Area